 If you are interested in finding out how to compost food waste, see "Food waste and leftovers".

 You should return gas cylinders to the agent or company that you purchased them from for re-use or disposal.
 Find contact details for most major brands.

-You can bring any returnable gas bottles to any Suffolk Recycling Centre.
+You can bring any domestic gas bottles to Suffolk Recycling Centres.
 Please see site staff who will store the bottle safely.